 - Talk to your doctor.
 Make sure you let your doctor know if your fatigue does not improve, or is made worse by your arthritis medicines.
 Sometimes small changes in treatment can make major differences in how you feel. - Exercise.
 Exercise is one of the best things you can do to combat fatigue.
 Exercise can help strengthen muscles and increase your fitness.
 Within a few months, you should feel an increase in strength and energy and be able to do more without getting as tired.
 The key to a successful exercise program is to begin gradually, listen to your body and build slowly.
 For more information see the Physical activity sheet.
 You may also find it helpful to get advice from a physiotherapist or exercise physiologist.
-See the Working with your healthcare team information sheet. - Learn ways to get a good night's sleep. - If pain is interfering with your sleep, talk to your doctor or see the Dealing with pain information sheet to learn ways to manage pain.
+See the Working with your healthcare team information sheet. - Learn ways to get a good night's sleep. - If pain is interfering with your sleep, talk to your doctor or see the Dealing with pain information sheet to learn ways to manage pain. - Limit your caffeine intake to less than 400mg/ day.
+Avoid tea, coffee, soft drinks and energy drinks after dinner.

-- Limit caffeinated drinks to five or less per day, and avoid these types of drinks after dinner. - Try different relaxation techniques until you find one that works for you.
-For example, you could visualise a restful scene or focus on your breathing. - Acknowledge your feelings and seek support.
+- Try different relaxation techniques until you find one that works for you.
+For example, you could visualise a restful scene or focus on your breathing. - If you snore when you sleep and, more importantly, if your partner notices you stop breathing at times during your sleep, you may have a condition called Obstructive Sleep Apnoea.
+You may feel unrefreshed when you wake and very tired throughout the day but it can also seriously impact your health.
+You should discuss this with your doctor and they may consider referring you for a sleep study and review by a specialist. - Acknowledge your feelings and seek support.
 It is natural to feel scared, frustrated, sad and angry at times.
 During these times your most important allies can be your friends and family members.
 Enlist their help and understanding.
 Educate those close to you about fatigue being a part of your arthritis, and explain to them the 'ups' and 'downs' you experience.
 See the Arthritis and emotions information sheet.